-10 steps to incorporating in Spain
+10 steps to incorporating in Spain in 2023

 Setting up a company in Spain is a straightforward process and can be completed within 2 weeks without our Clients need to travel to Spain.
 The below overview of company setup mainly applies to a limited liability company (locally known as a Sociedad Limitada), and includes the following steps: